vitalithree/gamebus-localization/README.md

 # gamebus-localization
 This repository provides localization expansions for GameBus application.

+GameDescriptors, Minigames and Properties are dynamic collections that are growing at runtime as a result of contributions from core team and external developers (minigames).

+To make it work we have designed this way of managing localization strings.

 Localizations consist of a base and expandable modules.

 Base module contains strings for base app UI, for example: button captions etc.